The Arabic Republic of Egypt… dawn over the pyramids…

 Become something I can use’

-She quickly washes off the travel dust and gets dressed again, feeling much better.
-Unfortunately there’s no way to get rid of her aching back, or the slight nausea that seems to accompany her spells nowadays.
-If it wasn’t for her ill-being after throwing a spell, she would have used her wand more intensely, building up its power until it was as potent as before the zombie destroyed it.
+Unfortunately there’s no magic way to get rid of her aching back, or the slight nausea that seems to accompany her spells nowadays.
+If it wasn’t for her ill-being after throwing a spell, she would have used her wand more intensely to build up its power until it was as potent as before the zombie destroyed it.
+She has to contend herself with an aspirin and Perrier, that she shakes the sparkles out of first.

 When she finally is ready to face the school administration, Fahad is nowhere in sight.
 So is no one else.
-She walks outside into the blinding sunlight, but where the place was filled with people only minutes ago, there’s now emptiness.
+She walks outside into the blinding sunlight, but where the place was filled with people only minutes ago, there is now emptiness.
 Lifting her eyes towards the high minaret, she understands why.
-Everyone’s at the mosque, praying.
+Everyone is at the mosque, praying.

 If she only can find the administration office, she’ll wait there.
-But it’s not as easy to read the many notices on the board as it was in China.
-Here everything is written in Arabic, and even though there’s a detailed map, she doesn’t understand what’s written on it.
+But not even Aziz and his friend are anywhere to be seen.
+She tries to retrace her steps, but is soon lost.
+The compound is really big and when she stumbles on a noticeboard, she finds that it is not as easy to read the many notices as it was in China.
+Here everything is written in Arabic, and even though there’s a detailed map, she doesn’t understand what is written on it.

-She opens the wrong door… again, and quickly backs away when she sees the people prostrated on praying mats, apparently facing Makkah.
-She continues up the stairs in the hope of finding another terrace, but she’s cautious to listen at the next door before opening it.
+She decides to ask in the nearest school building and pushes open the door, only to quickly back away when she sees the people prostrated on praying mats facing Makkah.
+She continues up the stairs in the hope of finding a terrace, but she’s cautious to listen at the door before opening it.

 The door opens onto the flat roof.
 She threads over the threshold with caution and walks over to the low wall in the hope of seeing the administration building from up here.
 The site is magnificent.
-The numerous school buildings are nestled in an oasis of greenery, within sight of the pyramids and the Sphinx.
+The numerous school buildings are nestled in an oasis of greenery, surrounded by high mountains and within sight of the pyramids.
+She tries to make out which direction she came from, with no success.
+She presumes the horse will find its way back to the stables, as all horses do.

 She stands still, admiring the sight of the historical monuments, listening to the peaceful melodious chant of the muezzin.
 Her eyes stray to the nearby mosque and in awe she watches the rhythmical movements of the Muslims praying.
 Standing, bowing, prostrating and finally sitting on their knees.
 Their murmur in response to the muezzin reciting the glory of Allah is carried by the faint desert wind up to the roof where she’s standing, unable to move.

 She’s not a believer.
-In fact she only believes in the Goddess, but the place and sound make her travel in time and glimpse the past.
+In fact, she only believes in the Goddess, of course, but this place and sound make her travel in time and glimpse the past.
 She squints, sheltering her eyes.
 Is that what she thinks it is?
 A line of camels advances slowly on a dune.
 A caravan.
-Granny sighs contentedly, almost expecting to see Laurence of Arabia come charging…
+Granny sighs contentedly, almost expecting to see Lawrence of Arabia come charging…

 The caravan disappears out of sight and she walks over to the other side of the terrace to try to get a sight of it again.